By Former ISA Site Specialist, Cori Cummings

 5. Service-Learning Opportunities

-ISA Service-Learning offers placements in Meknes with local organizations such as orphanages, a women’s center, and medical clinics.
+ISA Service-Learning offers placements in Meknes with local organizations such as community centers, a women’s development organization, and a center for disabilities.
 These programs address the needs of the community, but students can also practice their French language skills with locals, enhance professional skills and gain cultural awareness.
 Service-Learning programs may be combined with an ISA academic semester or summer program and are available for academic credit.